The following Energy practice note provides comprehensive and up to date legal information covering:

 This RHI tracker displays the current status and most recent developments in relation to the domestic and non-domestic RHI since January 2015, covering consultations, regulatory guidance publications and key amendments to the RHI schemes.
 For more information on the RHI schemes, see Practice Notes: Renewable Heat Incentive (RHI) (non-domestic)—key features and Renewable Heat Incentive (domestic).

 Up until 14 July 2016, the government department responsible for energy policy was known as the Department of Energy and Climate Change (DECC).
-From 14 July 2016, DECC was subsumed within the Department for
+From 14 July 2016, DECC was subsumed within the Department for Business, Energy and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.